droesler/NLP_Projects_Portfolio/Decision_Tree_Classifier/readme.md

 Decision Tree Classifier
 ---
-:construction: (Documentation in progress!) :construction:
+:warning: :construction: (Documentation in progress!) :construction: :warning:

 This script builds a decision tree from the training data, classifies the training and test data, and calculates the accuracy